-The Board has delegated and conferred some of its authority and powers to its committees, namely Audit Committee, Nomination Committee, Remuneration Committee, Risk Management Committee and Employees' Share Option Scheme Committee ("Board Committees") with clearly defined terms of reference to assist the Board in discharging its responsibility.
-The Board Committees are entrusted with the responsibility to oversee specific aspects of the Company's affairs in accordance with their respective terms of reference as approved by the Board.
-Notwithstanding the delegation of specific powers to the Board Committees, the Board remains full responsibility for the direction and control of the Group to safeguard the interests of the shareholders and to enhance shareholders' value.
+The Board has delegated and conferred some of its authority and powers to its committees, namely Audit Committee, Nomination Committee, Remuneration Committee, Risk Management Committee and Employees' Share Option Scheme Committee ("Committees") with clearly defined terms of reference to assist the Board in discharging its responsibility.
+The respective Committee is entrusted with the responsibility to oversee specific aspects of the Company's affairs in accordance with their respective terms of reference as approved by the Board.
+Notwithstanding the delegation of specific powers to the Committees, the Board remains fully responsible for the direction and control of the Group to safeguard the interests of the shareholders and to enhance shareholders' value.

-- I. Board Responsibilities (continued) - 1.
-Board's Leadership on Objectives and Goals (continued)
+I. Board Responsibilities (continued)

+1. Board's Leadership on Objectives and Goals (continued)